mjf1406/classclarus-app/README.md

 ## To-do List

 - DB: fix delete class in class action menu: need to add missing tables to the schema
+- UI: create the table

 ## Change Log

+### 2025/04/16

+- UI: added raz tab
+- UX: on the raz tab, can create a test record

 ### 2025/04/13